jeanie-liu/chess_win_predictor/README.md

 - Open the notebook of your choice (`data_cleaning.ipynb` or `chess_win_likelihood_prediction_report.ipynb`).
 - You can either run the cells to execute the code or simply review the content and findings.

+## Credits and Contact

+This project was developed by Jeanie Liu, Aarya Tavshikar, Jonathan Gotian, and Conor Mervyn.
+For any queries regarding this project, please contact Jeanie Liu at hjeanieliu@gmail.com.

+This project is no longer actively maintained.
+The repository serves as an archive of the work done and the findings of the analysis.